-Many manufacturers these days are running customer data acquisition campaigns to better target their end-users.
+Many manufacturers these days are running customer acquisition campaigns, using data capture to better target their end-users.
 One way that manufacturers are going about this is with incentive programs.

-While some manufacturers may not have any choice in the matter, we’ve found that it can be much more beneficial to include all levels when organizing an incentive program designed to get manufacturers more information on their end-users.
+While some manufacturers may not have any choice in the matter, we’ve found that it can be much more beneficial to include all levels of the channel when organizing an incentive program designed to get manufacturers more information on their end-users.

-If you’re a manufacturer with a well-established channel that your products are constantly flowing through, creating a program that goes around the middle man may cause some frustration from your distributors.
+If you’re a manufacturer with a well-established channel that your products are constantly flowing through, creating a program that goes around the middle man to focus on direct customer acquisition may cause some frustration from your distributors.
+Understandably so.

 The reality of this situation is that it can actually be a lot harder to skip the distributor in a program like this.
 It can also be more expensive because you’re having to collect the data yourself rather than having it supplied to you by your distributor.